Why is retiring hard?

-In other words, the professional Rugby environment is just running around all day with your mates, while getting drenched in happy brain chemicals!
+In other words, professional Rugby is just running around all day with your mates, while getting drenched in happy brain chemicals!

-And it’s no wonder players feel sad when that stops and may turn to other things to make them feel better.
+And it’s no wonder players feel sad when that stops and may cause them to turn to less healthy things to make them feel better.

 But it doesn't have to be the case.

-After learning the importance these chemicals and how to get them, I realised that I had to make a conscious effort to schedule a time for exercise with mates into my week, because when I tried to exercise on my own… it very rarely happened.
+After learning how important these chemicals are to feeling good, and how to get them, I realised that all I had to do was make an effort to schedule time for exercise with mates, because when I tried to exercise on my own… it very rarely happened.

-During my career when I’d have my end of season holiday, after a week or two away from training, I started to feel off and would force me to return to team training a week earlier than required, misleading people to think I was dedicated.
+Every year, a few weeks into my off-season holiday I would start feeling off, which forced me to return to training a week earlier than required, misleading people to think I was dedicated.

 But the truth was I just needed to get back exercising with my mates.

-Getting to spend time with friends is the carrot I needed to get my shoes on and my arse out the door, and I still struggle to get a sweat up if I’m left to do it on my own.
+Getting to spend time with friends is the carrot I need to get my shoes on and my arse out the door, and I still struggle to get a sweat up if I have to do it alone.

 A big dose of happy brain chemicals and caffeine!
 The perfect morning cocktail!

-And while that delicious morning cocktail doesn’t solve all my problems… it gives me energy and puts me in the right frame of mind to keep working through them.
+And while that delicious morning cocktail doesn’t solve all my problems… it gives me the energy (and gets me in the right frame of mind) to keep working through them.

-Thanks for reading.
-I hope you found this post helpful, and if you think it could help anyone else, could you please give it a share by clicking the button below.
+I hope you found this post helpful and if you think it could help anyone else, please give it a share by clicking the button below.

 Lifeline - 13 11 14